 What type of needles are used in acupuncture?

 Acupuncture needles are very fine, single-use, sterile needles.
 Super fine needles are used for Cosmetic Acupuncture to avoid any discomfort on more sensitive areas.

 How often should I have acupuncture?

 This depends on what you are having treatment for.
 Some conditions may see improvement after a couple of treatments.
 Chronic or complex issues may need ongoing treatment.
-Fertility treatment is recommended ideally 2-3 months prior to trying to conceive or those going through assisted IVF, ICSI procedures.
+Please contact us about your specific issue and we can give you a better idea of acupuncture frequency.